polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/alicebob.md

 yarn run start
 ```

-Point your favorite web browser at `http://localhost:3000`.
-Apps UI by default connects to Parity Kusama
+If you are running Apps UI locally, it will be accesible at `http://localhost:3000`.
+You could also use the hosted version at `https://polkadot.js.org/apps/`

-network.
+Apps UI by default connects to Parity Kusama network.
 To configure Apps UI to connect to your local-running node:

   - Click on the top left network icon